lucidrains/phasic-policy-gradient/README.md

 *1k steps*

-## Phasic Policy Gradient - Pytorch
+## Policy Gradient - Pytorch

-An implementation of Phasic Policy Gradient, a proposed improvement on top of Proximal Policy Optimization (PPO), in Pytorch.
-It will be my very first project in Reinforcement Learning.
+An implementation of Policy Gradient with recent random improvements

+The phasic part has been removed, repository to be renamed.
+I do not think it does anything

 ## Install